nsidc/earthaccess/docs/user_guide/backwards-compatibility.md

 ### Release Communication

 1. We will announce releases on the following channels: ___
-2. Release announcements will include a prominent notification of breaking changes, including a link to migration guide.
+2. Release announcements will include a prominent notification of breaking changes, including migration instructions.

 ### CHANGELOG